 Table of Contents

-The Nonviolent Communication Model:
+Embracing Effective Communication: The Nonviolent Communication Model

-Marshall Rosenberg, in his groundbreaking book Nonviolent Communication (NVC), introduced a model for expressing needs through effective communication in your relationship.
 I find this model particularly useful when working with couples.
 It is a model that uses four steps:

 - Observation